ArtemUNINOVA/Museum_art_work_recommender/README.md

 The views and opinions expressed are solely those of the authors and do not necessarily reflect those of the European Union or the European
 Research Executive Agency (REA).
 Neither the European Union nor the granting authority can be held responsible for them.

+## Citation

+If you find this repository useful in your research, please cite:

+Shabnam Pasandideh, Artem A. Nazarenko, Joao Sarraipa, Sofia Almeida.
+Digital Transformation in Museums under the Framework of Cyber-Physical-Social Systems.

 ## License